LeBron James NBA Playoffs Player Props: Lakers vs. Nuggets

 LeBron James Insights vs. the Nuggets

-- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per game.

-- The Nuggets allow 40.8 rebounds per game, best in the NBA.
+- The Nuggets concede 40.8 rebounds per contest, best in the NBA.

-- The Nuggets give up 25.7 assists per game, 15th-ranked in the NBA.
+- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.

-- Looking at 3-pointers, the Nuggets are third in the league, conceding 11.4 makes per game.

 LeBron James vs. the Nuggets